Why More Millennials Are Choosing To Elope

 Little wonder, then, that growing numbers of couples are swerving a traditional wedding altogether to elope.

-“Want a fabulous wedding?
-Consider eloping,” declared The New York Times in a recent report about the trend.
-Meanwhile, elopement “fixers” say they have never been busier thanks to soaring demand from couples who want personalized ceremonies without an audience — or with a very small one — in far-flung destinations and specialized venues.
+“Eloping is back,” declared The Times in a recent report about the trend.
+Meanwhile, elopement “fixers” at home and abroad say they have never been busier thanks to soaring demand from couples who want personalised ceremonies without an audience – or at most a very small one – in far-flung destinations and specialist venues across Britain, at a cost of as little as £1,000-£2,000.

 I always thought that if I got married, not only would I want to throw a party for as many people as humanly possible, but that it would be almost mean-spirited not to.
 Now, I am excited about getting married in front of friends and family, but any ideas of what form that might take are very swiftly starting to unravel.

-Conway says it’s not unusual for couples to feel burned out by the planning process.
-Motivations for eloping include money, stress, pressure of being "on display," and privacy for people who are shy “but don’t want to compromise and go to a registry office,” she says.
+Maya says it’s not unusual for couples to feel burnt-out by the planning process.
+Motivations for eloping include money, stress, pressure of being “on show” and privacy for people who are shy “but don’t want to compromise and go to a registry office,” she says.
 “We also get a lot of couples who planned traditional weddings but either [felt] pressure or drained by it and walked away from their deposits.”
 Often couples compromise by going to BoHo for a couple of nights to do the ceremony alone and then go home to celebrate with friends and family.

 Advertisement

-Unlike eloping of old, the 2017 version is less Gretna Green runaways, Austen-esque romantic scandals, and Las Vegas shotgun weddings and more in the boutique category.
-Modern elopement is about “breaking with the norms of the past,” says Jenny MacFarlane, 39, from Eloping is Fun in New York.
+Unlike eloping of old, the 2017 version is less Gretna Green runaways, Austen-esque romantic scandals and Las Vegas shotgun weddings and more in the boutique category.
+Modern elopement is about “breaking with the norms of the past,” says Jenny MacFarlane, 39, from Eloping is Fun in New York – another popular elopement destination.
 By spending less money on the ceremony itself, she says couples are able to “splurge on fancy hotels and meals” while still shelling out much less than they would for a traditional ceremony.
 If they bring guests, she says it’s just a handful, adding: “They’re boiling it down to the most essential elements.”
-Some tell their friends and families beforehand, others keep it a secret and then surprise them afterwards and have a separate celebration later.
+Some tell their friends and families beforehand, others keep it a secret and then surprise/shock them afterwards and have a separate celebration later.

-This all sounds very practical in theory, but in some families this would be potentially explosive.
+This all sounds very practical in theory but in some families this would be potentially explosive.
 How does it go down?
-Laura Clarke, 30, a copywriter from west London who eloped to New York with her husband Jeff in May, says they got a few “raised eyebrows” when they first shared the news but that once they had reassured their parents that they weren’t just running off, “nobody really said anything.”
-Both their immediate families were there, but extended family wasn’t invited.
+Laura Clarke, 30, a copywriter from west London who eloped to New York with her husband Jeff in May, says they got a few “raised eyebrows” when they first shared the news but that once they had reassured their parents that they weren’t doing a runner, “nobody really said anything”.
+Both their immediate families were there, but extended family weren’t invited.

 Advertisement

 It took just a few soul-sapping visits to wedding venues at home to convince the couple that they wanted to do something different.
-As costs escalated, they found the focus “started to drift away” from what they wanted their wedding to be about.
-In the end, they got a personalized wedding ceremony on the anniversary of their engagement in a museum in Brooklyn in front of a small group of family and friends, a nice dinner, and a reception in a brewery — all for the cost of renting a single tent at home.
+As costs escalated they found the focus “started to drift away” from what they wanted their wedding to be about.
+In the end, they got a personalised wedding ceremony on the anniversary of their engagement in a museum in Brooklyn in front of a small group of family and friends, a nice dinner and a reception in a brewery – all for the cost of hiring a single teepee at home.
 “Not even the land to put it on, just the tent,” says Laura, gleefully.

 Advertisement